College of Aeronautics and Engineering Scholarships

 NIKKI KUKWA MEMORIAL SCHOLARSHIP FOR WOMEN IN AERONAUTICS

 This scholarship was established to assist female students pursuing the Bachelor of Science in Aeronautics with funds to supplement tuition, books, or other necessary materials associated with costs related to their program of study.
 Recipients shall be selected on the basis of the following criteria: minimum junior standing in the Aeronautics major in the College of Aeronautics and Engineering, demonstrated financial need verifiable by FAFSA, a letter of recommendation from the Academic Program Director, Aeronautics Division, CAE, and participation in Women in Aviation, and/or student organizations related to the major.
-A separate application is required for this scholarship.

 Paul J. Conley Scholarship